A circular logo with a mountain design split into dark and light halves, with the word 'OBOMEI' beneath the mountain.

 I dove deep into platforms like Notion, Jira, and Coda, iterating until I achieved seamless integration between personal and professional objectives.

-This evolution from chaos to clarity is now Obomei's mission: helping small companies turn chaos into clarity, so your people can thrive.
+This evolution from chaos to clarity is now Obomei's mission: helping companies turn chaos into clarity, so your people can thrive.
 I design systems where Information, Structure, and Communication work together.
 When those three elements are optimized, people can work in a flow state at peak productivity—without constant firefighting.

 A young man with short dark hair wearing a gray suit jacket and black shirt smiling at the camera.